 What Marta does have going on are some pretty damn tasty Roman-style pizzas, and a roster of other stuffed and fried things to eat before you get to the main event.
 The food is definitely delicious - there’s no question about that - but it also isn’t good enough to make us go out of our way to come back.
 That being said, you can do a lot worse for a power lunch in a part of town that doesn’t have a ton happening restaurant-wise, or for a post-Madison Square Garden dinner.
 Here’s to hoping they start delivering soon.

 Crushed avocado on toast.
 You’re familiar.

-Our server said this not-so-awesome cheese and vegetable-laced egg concoction was the best breakfast item on the menu, was the most popular dish on the menu, which begs the question - WHY IS THERE NO BREAKFAST PIZZA ON THE MENU?
-We want breakfast pizza please.
+Our server said this not-so-awesome cheese and vegetable-laced egg concoction was the best breakfast item on the menu and the most popular dish on the menu, which begs the question - WHY IS THERE NO BREAKFAST PIZZA ON THE MENU?
+We want breakfast pizza, please.

 A really nice serving of octopus, seared and doused in olive oil, in a bed of sunchokes and a bunch of other action.
 Definitely worth ordering.

 AKA fried balls filled with green risotto and mozzarella.
 You want these.

 More filled fried things, this time with potato, scallions and spicy soppresata.
 Definitely not a bad situation.

 Rabbit meatballs.
 Lighter than your typical meatballs, these come in a really nice tomato sauce with black olives and ricotta.
 We’d order them again for sure.